nbrito/research/inception/README.md

 ### Exploiting
 Stay tuned for the upcoming description.

-For further information, please, watch this [video](https://vimeo.com/242753342).
+For further information, please, refer to this [link](https://github.com/nbrito/research/tree/master/inception/exploitation) and watch this [video](https://vimeo.com/242753342).

 # Chapter III
 ## BONUS